daniel-samson/microservices-skeleton/README.md

 Microservices Skeleton
 ====

-A set of scripts and templates to rapidly build a microservices application.
+A set of scripts and templates to build a microservices application rapidly.

 ### Requirements: